dtinblack/dtinblack.github.io/assets/md/tools-of-the-trade.md

 Some ideas on endings for endings can be found in books, see [The 10 Best Book Endings](https://www.publishersweekly.com/pw/by-topic/industry-news/tip-sheet/article/56760-the-10-best-book-endings.html)

-### Search Engine Optimisation ( SEO )

-Useful post about developing an SEO friendly strategy for a blog: [FIVE TIPS FOR SUCCESSFUL SEO STRATEGIES.](https://www.transformcommunications.co.uk/post/five-tips-for-successful-seo-strategies).
+### Website Copywriting

+Website copywriting is the process of writing a website and typically covers: blogs, landing pages, product pages etc. [The Secrets of Website Copywriting](https://www.youtube.com/watch?v=aqlGtnjtaXc) covers topics such as key word research, site structure, [pillow pages](https://twelverays.agency/blog/what-are-pillow-links) and "call to action".
+Also, [FIVE TIPS FOR SUCCESSFUL SEO STRATEGIES.](https://www.transformcommunications.co.uk/post/five-tips-for-successful-seo-strategies) gives advice about developing an [SEO](https://developers.google.com/search/docs/fundamentals/seo-starter-guide) friendly strategy for a blog.

+### Fallacies to avoid

+If the post has a structured argument underpinning then there are several [fallacious arguments](https://www.merriam-webster.com/dictionary/fallacious) to be avoided.
+[How to Argue Against Common Fallacies](https://www.futurelearn.com/info/courses/logical-and-critical-thinking/0/steps/9131) gives over twenty examples of arguments that are fallacious.

 ### Inspiring Quotes

 An old trawler man's saying “Fail we may, sail we must” - in other words it is better to write something and fail than never to have written anything.

 “Writing a book is not unlike building a house or planning a battle or painting a picture.
 The technique is different, the materials are different, but the principle is the same.
-The foundations have to be laid, the data assembled, and the premises must bear the weight of their conclusions.""
+The foundations have to be laid, the data assembled, and the premises must bear the weight of their conclusions."

 “The whole when finished is only the successful presentation of a theme” - Winston Churchill

-"The heat of the sun on your face and the calculations performed to predict its path are like ‘ a cross bearing’." - Winston Churchill
+"The heat of the sun on your face and the calculations performed to predict its path are like ‘a cross bearing’." - Winston Churchill

 "It is not the state of the letter that delivers the message - it is the benefit of the message that is important" - Winston Churchill